MicrosoftDocs/minecraft-creator/creator/Documents/CreationHub.md

 Here are some articles you should check out to assist in your creator journey... rest assured, there's information in these articles for creators of all levels, but in the nature of the game, we're going to sort things by difficulty level.

-## Easy
+## Basic

-Let's not get things twisted here: 'easy' in this context is relative, and while these creations aren't as robust is what we'll be looking at later, they cover some integral content such as behavior packs, resource packs, and commands.
+Let's not get things twisted here: 'basic' in this context is relative, and while these creations aren't as robust is what we'll be looking at later, they cover some integral technical content such as behavior packs, resource packs, and commands.

 - [Create an In-World Game with Commands](CreateAnInWorldGame.md)
 - [Create Custom Grass Blocks: An Introduction to Resource Packs](ResourcePack.md)
 - [Create an Angry Cow: An Introduction to Behavior Packs](BehaviorPack.md)

-## Normal
+## Intermediate

 You've mastered the basics, and now it's time to move to the next level.
 These creations are slightly more complex, but will allow you to create more of a personalized experience for your players.